Kiran7007/Interview-Preparation/docs/android.md

 - App closed
 - App in background
 - App in foreground

-Interview Answer:
-> Deep linking is not just routing — it’s about reconstructing app state correctly, and requires careful navigation and validation logic.
 ---
 ## Scenario: API Layer Instability — Retries, Failures, Token Expiry
 You are on a fintech app with millions of daily transactions.
 Users report: random API failures, some requests succeed on retry, occasional logouts.
 Monitoring shows: HTTP 401 and 500 spikes, duplicate API calls, token refresh logic recently changed.
 Constraints: no duplicate financial transactions, backend has rate limits, network is unstable (Tier-2/3 cities).
 How would you design and fix this?